Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/PackageSelection.md

 You can only select one package at a time, only the log messages coming from the selected package will be shown in the logcat console window.

-Alternatively you can select **No Filter**, messages coming from all package will be shown.
+Alternatively you can select **No Filter** - messages coming from all package will be shown.